-This Statement of Environmental Effects (SEE) describes the proposal, its likely impacts, measures to be implemented to mitigate those impacts, and assesses the proposal against the planning controls that apply to the site.
+This SEE describes the proposal, its likely impacts, measures to be implemented to mitigate those impacts, and assesses the proposal against the planning controls that apply to the site.
 All anticipated environmental impacts can be satisfactorily managed and mitigated to ensure no unacceptable adverse environmental impacts.